flolai/MSc_shiny/My First Shiny App.md

 <img src="https://github.com/flolai/TMMS-GUI/blob/master/app_graphics/oplsda_plot_explain2.png?raw=true" width="1000">

-A very simple explaination of OPLS-Da model can be found in the link below
+A very simple explaination of OPLS-DA model can be found in the link below
 - https://blog.umetrics.com/explaining-differences-or-grouping-data-opls-da-vs-pca-data-analysis

 OPLS-DA is a discrimination method where the model will try to find the maximun separation between the two groups.
 In the above example, there is a good separation between the two sample type is shown in the OPLS-DA scores plot.
 However, like any supervised models, it is very important to validate the model.
 In here, the permutation plot is shown together with the model's scores plot.
 The purpose of the permutation test is to determine whether the separation seen in the scores plot is happened by chance.
 The dots on the left of the permutation plots are the scrambled observation (default set to 100), dots at x-axis position 1 are the original model.
 The scambled data should never be better than the original points or the model is invalid.
 For further model validation explaination please find in reference [2].